Tolfiq Nassar Ahmed Al Bihani

-Tolfiq Nassar Ahmed Al Bihani (توفيق نصار أحمد البيهاني; born June 1, 1972) is a citizen of Saudi Arabia who was held in the United States's Guantanamo Bay detention camps, in Cuba.
+Tolfiq Nassar Ahmed Al Bihani (توفيق نصار أحمد البيهاني; born June 1, 1972) is a Yemeni citizen born in Saudi Arabia who was held in the United States's Guantanamo Bay detention camps, in Cuba.
 His Guantanamo Internment Serial Number was 893.

 The United States Senate Intelligence Committee's report on the CIA's use of torture confirmed that al Bihani had been held in the Central Intelligence Agency's network of black sites, where he had been subjected to torture.

 Al Bihani arrived at Guantanamo on February 7, 2003, and was held there, without charge, for 22 years.

 Publication of captives' CSR Tribunal documents

 In September 2007 the Department of Justice published dossiers of unclassified documents arising from the Combatant Status Review Tribunals of 179 captives.
 Al Bihani had a writ of habeas corpus filed on his behalf, but the Department of Defense did not publish it with the others.

 Military Commissions Act

 The Military Commissions Act of 2006 mandated that Guantanamo captives were no longer entitled to access the US civil justice system, so all outstanding habeas corpus petitions were stayed.